TheTrueVester/BPIC-17-Analysis/README.md

 **FYI:** The commit count in this repository is relatively low because the project was largely developed before being uploaded to GitHub.
 Most of the work existed locally and was pushed only once it was nearly complete.

+The chosen model with it's BPMN model, Petri-Net model and result stats can be found in the Chosen Model folder.

 ## Features

 - **Process Discovery Algorithms**: Inductive Miner (with variants), Heuristics Miner, Alpha Miner